Nurses Charged with DUI

-If you are a Registered Nurses (RN) or a Licensed Practical Nurses (LPN) charged with DUI, then contact an attorney at Sammis Law Firm to discuss the best ways to fight your case for an outright dismissal or at least a reduction in the charges.
+If you are a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) charged with DUI, contact an attorney at Sammis Law Firm to discuss the best ways to fight your case for reduction or an outright dismissal.
 For a first DUI, you might be eligible for the new DUI diversion program in Hillsborough County, FL.

-Whether you are charged with a DUI involving a breath test, urine test, blood test, or a refusal to submit to testing, then call us to discuss your case.
+If you are charged with a DUI involving a breath test, urine test, blood test, or refusal to submit to testing, call us to discuss your case.
 Find out why we ALWAYS recommend demanding a Formal Review Hearing within the first ten (10) days after the DUI arrest.

 Reporting a Plea in a Criminal Case to the Board of Nursing

 Section 456.072(1)(x) explains the grounds for taking disciplinary action against a nursing license: